amar47shah/compassionate-coding/text.md

 Other people do things that we wouldn't do.
 They do things we wouldn't expect.
 They're so unpredictable.

+Does it ever make you anxious that the people around you are so *human* that you are never 100% sure what they will do?
+Does it make you worry that maybe your house-sitter won't remember to let the dog out or the barista won't remember to use skim milk in your triple caramel mochaccino?

 Other people are different partly because they have had different experiences from you.
 Most of the time, there's no way to know what all these experiences were and how they shaped this person.